Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 In comparison, this means that the total metabolic load experienced by the liver from a 20oz bottle of Coca-Cola is about double that of a shot of hard alcohol!

-In a very real sense, as far as liver stress goes, two shots of hard alcohol is about the same of that stemming from a single bottle of Coca-Cola.
+In a very real sense, as far as liver stress goes, two shots of hard alcohol is about the same as that stemming from a single bottle of Coca-Cola.
 In a very on the nose statement in Lustig’s now famous lecture on the metabolic problems of fructose, Lustig says: “How many people would give their kid a can of beer and think it’s ok?
 Yet we don’t give it a second of thought to give our kids a can of soda.
 What’s the difference?”

 So far we have discussed a few key points: